 Subcommittees are established to work on functional items pertaining to the AC.
-They are specifically tasked to complete assigned projects, tasks, and goals that are developed by the Executive Steering Group (ESG).
-The four functional subcommittees, under which tasks are assigned, are:
+They are specifically tasked to complete assigned projects, tasks, and goals that are approved by the AL, MS, and NWFL AC leadership.
+More subcommittees may be added in the future as necessary, but currently there is one functional subcommittee: